sokuenryan/StackTack-App/README.md

   - Your electric bill app
   - Your wifi carrier app <br>
 Why do that when I can just log into one app instead of every app just to check the due date?

-Welcome to StackTack!
-My first app to make my life easier!
+Welcome to StackTack!<br>My first app to make my life easier!

 # Monthly Bill Due Dates
 I moved apartments once and so I had to switch WiFi carriers.
 Usually if my bill is late by a day or so I get a warning.
 My new carrier gives me near $10 fee for late payment!